 - Sorting out a way to measure what you do by reporting on it

-- Capturing things like comments and website traffic
+- Capturing things like comments and anecdotal evidence

 Yes, this is marketing and reporting.
 And yes, it seems as dull as dishwater to some, but it’s the only way you are going to know what you are doing and if people respond to it.

 You may be in it for the blogging, but if you don’t self promote and track what people respond to, what’s the point?

 5. How do you report on your blog?